Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce 8800 GT 512MB should in theory be much superior to the Radeon R7 240 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8800 GT 512MB will be 100% quicker than the Radeon R7 240 in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce 8800 GT 512MB is a lot (approximately 130%) more effective at texture filtering than the Radeon R7 240. (explain)
+Texel RateThe GeForce 8800 GT 512MB should be a lot (approximately 130%) faster with regards to texture filtering than the Radeon R7 240. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison